riboviz/riboviz/docs/developer/install.md

 ## Install `riboviz-py` for development (optional)

 To run the Nextflow workflow requires the Python scripts to have been installed via `pip install .`.
-This installs a `riboviz-py` package, with all RiboViz's Python source code into the current Python environment.
+This installs a `riboviz-py` package, with all riboviz's Python source code into the current Python environment.

 If one is working on Python scripts invoked by the workflow it can be time-consuming to repeatedly run `pip install .` after updating the scripts, before rerunning Nextflow.